ombr/blog.evlaa.com/_posts/2016-09-08-startup-communication-tools-for-photographers.markdown

 ![The crowd Speaking help you to have a bigger communication campaign](/assets/article_images/2016-09-08/thunderclap.png)

-Some time ago we saw the new Crowd Speaking "fashion".
-You probably already heard about the crowd funding.
-It's exactly the same but instead of giving money, you share a message to your network.
+Some time ago we saw the new Crowd Speaking "fashion" ermerging.
+You probably already heard about crowd funding.
+Crowd Speaking exactly the same concept but instead of giving money, you give your social reaching.

-The goal is to share the **same message** at **the same time**.
-It's especially great when you want to announce a news, a competition, a promotion or whatever.
+The goal is that many people share the **same message** at **the same time**.
+It's especially great when you want to announce news, competition, promotion or whatever.

-You just need to create a campaign and then ask your friends/networks to sign up to this campaign.
-At the end of the campaign, **your message will be shared automatically by all of them** and you will reach more people thanks to the crowd.
+You just need to create a campaign and then ask your friends/networks to sign up.
+At the end of the campaign, **your message will be shared automatically by all the participants** and you will reach more people thanks to the crowd.

-[Thunderclap][thunderclap]{:target="_blank"} is the leader and there is a french company who does it very well also : [Daycause][daycause]{:target="_blank"}.
+[Thunderclap][thunderclap]{:target="_blank"} is the leader on the market, but you also have a french company who does it very well: [Daycause][daycause]{:target="_blank"}.

-This is a great way to reach more people very easily and very cost effective on the different social networks.
+This is a great way to reach more people on the different social networks, it is very easy and  cost effective.
 Have a try and see how your friends/family/followers will help you on that cause :-)

 You'll see that it could be easier for them to help you by sharing a message automatically than going to Facebook , write a message and then share it to their network.
 You need to do the work for them, we are all lazy ;-) This crowd speaking concept is great as they just need to click on a button and then the message will be shared automatically at the right time for them.